Other Names for this Disease

 - Septooptic dysplasia

 - Genetics Home Reference (GHR) contains information on Septo-optic dysplasia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.